|5th July |

 Presumably it is not fear of letters in the Daily Telegraph or peaceful distribution of leaflets outside his theatre, but of violent attack.

-Earlier this week, the private channel broadcast a series of skits, one of which suggested the Virgin Mary was impregnated at the age of 15 by a school friend.
-Another said Jesus died at a young age because he was fat and that his excess
+week, the private channel broadcast a series of skits, one of which suggested the Virgin Mary was impregnated at the age of 15 by a school friend.
+Another said Jesus died at a young age because he was fat and that his excess weight would